alvinr/data-modeling/redis/inventory/README.md

 {'available': '5', 'price': '9', 'capacity': '10'}
 ```

 This solution does satisfy the requirement to track purchases.
-However, the reality of purchasing tickets, means that there are other asyncronous processes that have to occur during the flow, for example getting a credit card authorization.
+However, the reality of purchasing tickets, means that there are other asynchronous processes that have to occur during the flow, for example getting a credit card authorization.
 This means we need to reserve the stock and back out the reservation if the purchase flow fails in any way.

 ## Reserve Stock
 Our initial requirements stated that we needed to "hold" or reserve the tickets during the booking process.
 Just like an airline booking, it would be a poor user experience to get to the end of the payment instructions, just to be told that your tickets have been sold to somebody else.
 Therefore, we need to include a list of reservations on the event record to keep track of these in­-flight transactions: